We started to work on our OtoCo product with 2 goals in mind:

 If the desired name is not taken, a new LLC will typically be formed on the same day or within a day of filing, without any verification whatsoever of the identity of the first Member.

-This lack of attestation of identity at the moment of formation of a US LLC helps enormously in condensing the process: most jurisdictions require upfront Know-Your-Customer and Anti-Money Laundering checks when forming a new company, either at the official Registry level or by licensed formation agents, making the whole process a stop-start event which is difficult to automate and optimise for speed.
+This lack of attestation of identity at the moment of formation of a US LLC helps enormously in condensing the process: most jurisdictions require upfront Know-Your-Customer and Anti-Money Laundering checks when forming a new company, either at the official Registry level or by licensed formation agents, making the whole process a stop-start event which is difficult to automate and optimize for speed.

 By contrast, in the US such checks are effectively pushed out and performed in time when the need arises, e.g. when the LLC applies for a bank account.
 As with real birth, the company's birth certificate gets issued first, the passport follows later - and only if there's a need to travel!

 Still, for every new LLC filed, there's a wait until Registry stamps its birth certificate.
 To bring our speed down to seconds, rather than hours, we had a closer look at a relatively new variant of the LLC, the Series LLCs.